top of page

 Photo credit: Ananas Anam

-Brands such as H & M (Sweden), Matea Benedetti (Slovenia), Hugo Boss (Germany), Bego Vegan (Canada), Manavai(Chile), Momoc (Spain), Nae Vegan (Portugal), Nature (Denmark), One Step (USA), Po Zu (UK), Rombaut (France), Edun (USA), Ahimsa Collective (Australia), Artesano (USA), Camille (France), Distyled (Lithuania), Hozen (USA), Humour Noir (Germany), Insecta (Peru) and Dokmai (Rwanda) are also already using Piñatex® in their fashion lines.
-Most are small designer brands, hopefully we will see H & M take this idea mainstream.
+Brands such as H&M (Sweden), Matea Benedetti (Slovenia), Hugo Boss (Germany), Bego Vegan (Canada), Manavai (Chile), Momoc (Spain), Nae Vegan (Portugal), Nature (Denmark), One Step (USA), Po Zu (UK), Rombaut (France), Edun (USA), Ahimsa Collective (Australia), Artesano (USA), Camille (France), Distyled (Lithuania), Hozen (USA), Humour Noir (Germany), Insecta (Peru), and Dokmai (Rwanda) are already incorporating Piñatex® into their fashion lines.
+Most are small designer brands, but with any luck, we’ll see larger companies like H&M bringing plant-based fashion into the mainstream.

 When you use our recommended product / service links,